|(a) Definitions. The following words and terms, when

-(1) Vaccination of swine with a PRV vaccine is prohibited
+(1) Vaccination of swine with a pseudorabies vaccine

-without written permission of the executive director.
-Written permission
+is prohibited without written permission of the Executive Director.

-(2) Approved PRV vaccine shall be a product for which
+(2) Approved pseudorabies vaccine shall be a product

-there is a laboratory test approved by the executive director available
+for which there is a laboratory test approved by the Executive Director

-accredited veterinarian for use only in infected and high risk herds.
+use only in infected and high-risk herds.
+The Executive Director will

 (4) The herd owner will sign a memorandum of understanding

-will be accountable for the vaccine and its use by signing an agreement
+accountable for the vaccine and its use by signing an agreement to

-(5) All vaccinated animals are to be marked with a
+(5) All vaccinated animals shall be marked with a hole

-hole punched in the left ear of not less than 1/2 inch in diameter
+punched in the left ear of not less than 1/2 inch in diameter at the

 (6) The movement restrictions will be released as provided